’If you want to compete with the big brands – your beer should taste and look as good as theirs'

 Before investing in a centrifuge, we lost around 250 litres of beer in each batch.
 Losses decreased 2.5 times with the help of the centrifuge, so out of our 2000-litre tank we get out 1900 litres of beer.
 Our yield, in other words, increased to 8%.
 That’s fantastic.

-Some brewers don’t want to use a centrifuge because they think it’s complicated.
-But it was quite easy for us to figure out how it works.
-As a brewery owner, you’ve already learned some technical stuff about the process, about operating machines, what buttons to push and so on.
+It was quite easy for us to figure out how it works.
 The only thing I want to mention is that the separator is a bit noisy, so we wear earplugs for protection.
 In the beginning, we only wanted to use it for our pale lagers.
 But we quickly noticed that the quality and the appearance of beer is so much better after centrifugation.
 So now we run all our beer through the separator.

 Our capacity was too small for such a machine.
 But we knew that we want to grow and expand.
 Buying the Brew 80 was a significant investment for us.
-But our main goal has always been to offer a high-quality beer.
+Our main goal has always been to offer a high-quality beer.
 If the quality is high enough, the rest will follow.
-We’re not that keen to realize return on our investment as soon as possible.
-But I think that we’ll see payback in about two years.

 Stefan's advice on how to succeed with your craft brewery: